-Name of the entity / country of incorporation Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) % of bank's holding in the total equity Regulatory treatment of bank's investments in the capital instruments of the entity Total balance sheet assets (as stated in the accounting balance sheet of the legal entity) DBS Asia Hub 2 Private Limited IT and Business Support Services to group entities 688.77 - NA 704.89 c.
+Name of the entity / country of incorporation Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) % of bank's holding in the total equity Regulatory treatment of bank's investments in the capital instruments of the entity Total balance sheet assets (as stated in the accounting balance sheet of the legal entity) DBS Asia Hub 2 Private Limited IT and Business Support Services to group entities 869.90 - NA 1,097.60 c.
 List of group entities considered for consolidation

-Per Audited Financial Statements as at 31st March 2016.
+^{} Per Audited Financial Statements as at 31st March 2017.

-Name of the entity / country of incorporation (as indicated in (i)a. above) Principle activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal Total balance sheet assets (as stated in the accounting balance sheet of the legal entity)
+Name of the entity / Principle activity of the entity Total balance Total balance

+country of sheet equity (as sheet assets (as

+incorporation (as stated in the stated in the

+indicated in (i)a. accounting accounting

+above) balance sheet balance sheet of

-entity) the legal entity)
+of the legal the legal entity)

+entity)

 Not Applicable